South Page Community School District: History

 It was formed in 1959 by combining the Braddyville, Coin, Amity (College Springs), and Blanchard districts, as well as several rural districts, which included Shambaugh.
 Although the elementary and grades 7–12 are housed in College Springs, at one time there were two elementary schools located in Braddyville and Coin.
 The high school has always been located in College Springs.
 The 1960 K–12 enrollment was approximately 700 but enrollment has plummeted to less than 200 students.
 Although some of the sharp decline is due to an open enrollment policy in Iowa, the great majority is due to population shift in rural areas as a result of smaller families, larger farms and lack of economic opportunity.
-Gregg Cruikshank served as the shared shared Sidney/ South Page superintendent from 2009- 2017.
+Gregg Cruikshank served as the shared Sidney/ South Page superintendent from 2009- 2017.
 He was then succeeded by Tim Hood in the same role until 2019 when Mr. Hood assumed the roll of East Mills superintendent in addition to his duties at Sidney and South Page.
 Hood retired in 2024 and the district opted to share the services of Jeff Privia as superintendent with Clarinda.

 South Page began sending High school students to Clarinda High School for half the day in 2019.
 Clarinda ended the agreement in 2022, citing overcrowding of classes.
 The district engaged in a similar agreement with the Bedford Community School District until 2024 when a whole grade sharing agreement was reached with Clarinda for grades 7-12 thus closing South Page High School.